-However, several diseases and low-energy conditions are associated with low CoQ10 levels, including people who have fibromyalgia,83-85 have survived heart attacks or heart failure,86,87 have multiple sclerosis,88,89 are infertile,90-92 or suffer migraines.93,94 Generally speaking, CoQ10 will enhance blood flow, protect blood vessels, lower oxidative stress, and boost vitality in anyone who suffers from fatigue, but especially those people with the aforementioned conditions.
+However, several diseases and low-energy conditions are associated with low CoQ10 levels, including people who have fibromyalgia,[83-85] have survived heart attacks or heart failure,86,87 have multiple sclerosis,[88,89] are infertile,[90-92] or suffer migraines.[93,94] Generally speaking, CoQ10 will enhance blood flow, protect blood vessels, lower oxidative stress, and boost vitality in anyone who suffers from fatigue, but especially those people with the aforementioned conditions.

-Additionally, statin drugs are known to deplete CoQ10 levels,95 so supplementation is mandatory in people taking a statin (even doctors know this and will co-prescribe CoQ10 with a statin).96
+Additionally, statin drugs are known to deplete CoQ10 levels, [95] so supplementation is mandatory in people taking a statin (even doctors know this and will co-prescribe CoQ10 with a statin).96

-CoQ10 Dosage Recommendations:

-The standard dose for CoQ10 is 100-200 mg per day, taken once daily with a meal containing some fat.
+CoQ10 Dosage Recommendations: The standard dose for CoQ10 is 100-200 mg per day, taken once daily with a meal containing some fat.
 Supplements exist as either ubiquinone or ubiquinol, with ubiquinol being preferred due to having superior bioavailability.
+A clinically researched and effective dosage of CoQ10 is found in Energenesis.